claforte/RayTracingWeekend.jl/README.md

 - Julia uses i for row, j for column, so I inverted some of the loops (to iterate through columns first) and some of the C++ code's variable names.
 - When saving final pixels, IIUC the C++ code uses a Y-up coordinate system for writing images.
 Julia's `Image`s and matrices point down, so I used `(ny-i)` instead of `i` for the row number.
 - Pluto.jl supports having cells/code defined in arbitrary orders.
 I tried to keep the code from low-level to high-level, but in some cases it wasn't practical, especially since Pluto.jl doesn't seem to support moving more than one cell at a time.
+- I normalize the ray direction right away, instead of optionally doing it in later functions...
+I think it's easier to reason about it that way, and the extra cost is probably marginal.
+- I use a `const _no_hit = HitRecord{Float64}()` to indicate a no hit...
+I thought this was speed things up, but this is probably a bad idea...

 # References: